Factbox: Reaction to the British government's 'no deal' Brexit plans

 JOSH HARDIE, DEPUTY DIRECTOR-GENERAL, CBI

 “By now, few can be in any doubt that ‘no deal’ would wreak havoc on economies across Europe.
-These papers show that those who claim crashing out of the EU on World Trade Organization rules is acceptable live in a world of fantasy, where facts are not allowed to challenge ideology.”
+These papers show that those who claim crashing out of the EU on World Trade Organisation rules is acceptable live in a world of fantasy, where facts are not allowed to challenge ideology.”

-“It’s right and responsible that the government have supplied information to businesses on issues from financial services passporting to food labeling, all of which will help lower the risks of the harshest outcomes from a ‘no deal’ Brexit.
+“It’s right and responsible that the government have supplied information to businesses on issues from financial services passporting to food labelling, all of which will help lower the risks of the harshest outcomes from a ‘no deal’ Brexit.
 But without a similar response from the EU, many of these mitigating measures would be blunted.”

 “EEF welcomes the increased clarity for businesses from the publication of today’s raft of technical notices.
 However the remaining notices need to be published at the utmost speed so companies have the full picture to enable them to prepare properly for a no-deal scenario.”